dogweather/forkful/content/en/python/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error in Python is about directing your program's error messages or diagnostics to the error stream (`stderr`), separate from the standard output (`stdout`).
-Programmers do this to differentiate normal program outputs from error messages, facilitating debugging and log analysis.

 ## How to:

 ### Using `sys.stderr`
 Python's built-in `sys` module allows explicit writing to `stderr`.
 This approach is straightforward for simple error messages or diagnostics.